 In 2010, the U.S. Congress passed the Dodd-Frank Financial Regulation Legislation-an attempt to rein in the most egregious practices in the financial industry.
 Financial institution lobbyists continue trying to water down the effects of this bill as regulators work to implement its complex regulations.
-Several European countries may be ahead of the U.S. when it comes to comprehensive financial regulation reform.
+Several European countries might be ahead of the U.S. when it comes to comprehensive financial regulation reform.8 Although many experts felt that Dodd-Frank was a failure in the years immediately following the crisis, the view is more nuanced now, going on ten years after the crisis.
+While more than a few banks remain "too big to fail," bank profits are down, capitalization is up, and some experts theorize that the banks are indeed shrinking as a result of the regulation.9

 What's increasingly clear is that corruption exists among the world's leading financial institutions and that sometimes they collude in that corruption.
 If you think that is an exaggeration, please read about the LIBOR scandal that broke during the summer of 2012.
 LIBOR, which stands for the London Interbank Offered Rate, is the interest rate by which banks can borrow from one another.
-LIBOR is important because so many of the loans around the world-mortgage rates, car loans, corporate debt, etc., are pegged to those LIBOR rates.
-Experts estimate that hundreds of trillions of dollars worth of financial contracts and derivatives are tied to LIBOR.
+LIBOR is important because so many of the loans around the world-mortgage